neuro-conda/neuro-conda/README.md

 Although creating a virtual environment for each project is considered best practice, it can be a major obstacle for early-career neuroscientists that are just starting to learn programming. **neuro-conda** aims to simplify learning and using Python in neuroscience by bundling commonly used packages in neuroscience into curated conda environments, i.e. providing a **Python distribution for neuroscience based on [conda](https://www.anaconda.com)**

-It is inspired by the similar projects at the [Ernst Strüngmann Institute for Neuroscience](https://github.com/esi-neuroscience/esi-conda) and [University of Cambridge](https://github.com/jooh/neuroconda) as well as [NeuroDesk](https://www.neurodesk.org) providing easy-to-install Python environments for neuroscience.

-Currently the neuro-conda includes the following neuroscientific Python packages (in alphabetic order):
+Currently neuro-conda includes the following neuroscientific Python packages (in alphabetic order):

 - [bycycle](https://bycycle-tools.github.io)
 - [elephant](https://elephant.readthedocs.io) + [viziphant](https://viziphant.readthedocs.io)